madeindjs/Crystagiri/README.md

 ## Contributing

+Do you like this project? [here](https://github.com/madeindjs/Crystagiri/issues/) you can find some issues to get started.

+Contributing is simple:

 1. Fork it ( https://github.com/madeindjs/crystagiri/fork )
 2. Create your feature branch `git checkout -b my-new-feature`
 3. Commit your changes `git commit -am "Add some feature"`